jasonpereira96/java-interpreter/README.md

 The `evaluate()` and `execute()` functions check for the value of `this` in the current scope record and use it accordingly.
 If `this` is not present, it throws an error.

+## Nested Classes

+Nested classes have been implemented by storing a reference to the outer class object of an inner object for every `dsl.Object`.
+This field is `null` this object is not an object of an inner class.

 # Limitations of the Implementation
 - **A command cannot be used in a macro.**